carlossss111/shortShellScripts/README.md

 ## RCs
 `bashrc` barebones rc with aliases and a custom prompt.

-`vimrc` plugin manager and rebinds for quick compiling.
+`vimrc` plugins, rebinds, and commands for vim.
+Useful especially when compiling.

 #### Author: Daniel R